OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

  - Java
 ---

-Mulesoft created unique software that lets you create custom APIs to retrieve or manipulate information from on-premises or cloud-based systems.
+Mulesoft developed unique software that lets you create custom APIs to retrieve or manipulate information from on-premises or cloud-based systems.

 In this post, I show you how to deploy a Mulesoft API to a server running the [Mule Runtime](https://docs.mulesoft.com/mule-runtime/4.4/), using Octopus Deploy.